ognjenjevremovic/package-template/CONTRIBUTING.md

 ## Credits
-Thank you to all the people who have already contributed to {{variable}}!
+Thank you to all the people who have already contributed to {{name}}!

 ## Developer's Certificate of Origin 1.1